-We all have witnessed our dogs generally watch or show interest in some videos or shows on TV; whether it is a cartoon showing dogs in it or some other animals, and some other dogs even recognize themselves or other dog breeds when they are shown on TV.
-This just goes to show how intelligent our dogs are and that they do pay attention to whatever it is that is playing on TV.
+We’ve all observed our dogs generally watching or showing interest in certain videos or shows on TV, be it a cartoon featuring dogs or other animals.
+Some dogs even recognize themselves or other dog breeds when displayed on the screen.
+This highlights the intelligence of our furry friends and their attentiveness to TV content.
 This is why DogTV was created, a TV channel that specifically designed for dogs.

 What is DogTV?